xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

   - Azure
 ---

+A few months ago, when browsing through the Azure services list, I stumbled upon Azure Machine Learning.
+The sheer number of capabilities and complexity of the service got me curious, so I decided it would be interesting to test it for misconfigurations and vulnerabilities.
+After some trial and error, my research uncovered intriguing findings.
+In this blog post, I’ll introduce a new privilege escalation technique that can occur in Azure Machine Learning.
+These findings were also presented at the BSides Zagreb 2025 conference.

 ## Introduction

 Azure Machine Learning is a cloud-based platform designed to accelerate and manage the entire machine learning lifecycle.
 Once a task is defined, Azure ML enables users to: